viamrobotics/docs/docs/components/input-controller/gpio.md

 ## Configuration

-Refer to the following example configuration for an input controller of model `gpio` with a GPIO based board device:
+Refer to the following example configuration for an input controller of model `gpio` with a GPIO based board device.
+Note that the full config is only visible in the "Raw JSON" tab:

 {{< tabs name="Configure a `gpio` input controller" >}}
 {{< tab name="Config Builder" >}}